ImperialCollegeLondon/ReCoDe-Finite-Element-Method/README.md

 <!-- How long should they spend reading and practising using your Code.
 Provide your best estimate -->

+In this project, the exercises are integrated with the theoretical components.

 | Task       | Time    |
 | ---------- | ------- |